Church of St Mary the Blessed Virgin, Sompting: The church today

 The Church of St Mary the Blessed Virgin was listed at Grade I by English Heritage on 12 October 1954.
 Such buildings are defined as being of "exceptional interest" and greater than national importance.
 As of February 2001, it was one of seven Grade I listed buildings, and 119 listed buildings of all grades, in Adur district.
 The Sompting headmistress, Harriet Finlay-Johnson, who became known for her innovative education was buried in the churchyard in 1956.

 The parish covers Sompting village and the surrounding urban area, as far as the boundaries with Lancing and Worthing; it also extends a long way to the north on to the southern slopes of the South Downs.
 The eastern boundary is formed by Boundstone Lane and Upper Boundstone Lane in Lancing, while the western boundary is Charmandean Lane on the edge of the Worthing built-up area.
 The parish covers 2507 acre.
 St Peter the Apostle's Church, a modern brick building in the Lower Cokeham area of Sompting, is within the parish.
 It was consecrated in 1966 and serves as a multi-purpose church hall as well as a place of worship.

-There is a service at St. Mary's at 9am on the third Sunday of each month, as well as a 5pm Evensong on any fifth Sundays of the month.
+There is a said Mass with Hymns at St. Mary's at 9 am on the third Sunday of each month, as well as a 5 pm Choral Evensong on any fifth Sundays of the month.
 St. Mary's is open for visitors on Tuesday mornings each week.
-The Church also holds a festival in August of each year.
-One the first, second and fourth Sundays of the month there is a 9am service at the church of St. Peter's Sompting.
+The Church also celebrates their Patronal festival in August of each year.
+On the first, second and fourth Sundays of the month there is a 9 am said Mass with Hymns at the church of St. Peter's, Bowness Avenue, Sompting.